 A pneumatic load cell has the following parts; an elastic diaphragm attached with a load platform where the force to be measured is applied, an air supply regulator, a nozzle and a pressure gauge.
 These gauges are usually made of stainless steel.
 Figures 6 and 7 depict typical pneumatic load cells.

 Hydraulic load cells

 Hydraulic load cells are quite similar to pneumatic load cells.
-Instead of air or gas, a piston-cylinder is filled with a pressurized liquid.
+Instead of using air or gas, a piston-cylinder is filled with a pressurized liquid.
 When a force is applied to the piston, a measurable pressure change can be detected in the piston.
 The increase in pressure is proportional to the strength of the applied force.